 I think visiting a country for the first time feels a bit like plunging into a pool — there’s a mild feeling of disorientation initially, but you slowly adjust.
 Then you start to see the similarities.
 Yangon looked like Quiapo, and its old creaky buses looked like those Love Buses popular in Manila during the ’80s (of which I caught rare glimpses of back when I was a kid).

 The Burmese looked just like us.
-The Hubby gets mistaken for a local at least twice.
-Women and men both used thanaka, a white pasty cream spread on their cheeks and forehead (in some cases, all over their face), and our cab driver says it’s a traditional cream made from tree bark which acts as a coolant/sunscreen.
+The Hubby got mistaken for a local at least twice.
+Women and men both used thanaka, a white pasty cream spread on their cheeks and forehead (in some cases, all over their face), and our cab driver said it’s a traditional cream made from tree bark which acts as a coolant/sunscreen.
 The Burmese can also give Filipinos a serious run for our money in the friendly/hospitable department.
 I felt — at least for now — that they even had a slight advantage in that they seemed genuinely nice.

 What do I mean?
 Kids at the temples were happy to have their photos taken with permission (and were honestly delighted to see their photos), they didn’t ask for anything afterwards; vendors at the larger temples would actually listen and stop pestering you immediately when told “No, thank you.”
 Small things like that.
 To be more precise, the vendors stop selling and start asking you about you (questions like “Where are you from?”) and start small talk (commenting that we looked local, etc).